 Women at an average risk of developing breast cancer should begin receiving yearly mammograms at age 40, according to the American Cancer Society and the National Comprehensive Cancer Network.

 Yes.
 Women with breast implants should receive regular mammograms, though breast implants typically obscure the images of the breast tissue, often interfering with the interpretation of the mammogram.

-In our Norcross and Marietta, Georgia, facilities, our technologists and radiologists incorporate the latest techniques to improve the mammogram results than traditional, routine views.
+In our Norcross, Georgia, facilities, our technologists and radiologists incorporate the latest techniques to improve the mammogram results than traditional, routine views.
 However, the degree of improvement does depend greatly upon the amount of scar tissue surrounding the implant, as well as the age and type of breast implant.

 The majority of women with breast implants receive mammograms without issue.
 On very rare occasions, women with breast implants may be affected following a mammogram procedure; however, we believe that the early detection of breast cancer using mammography provides far greater benefits than the risk of implant injury.

 At the Woman’s Imaging Group, we understand that women’s imaging studies can be quite unnerving.
 If you are nervous about your first appointment, we always welcome and encourage you to bring a friend or family member with you.
 However, due to patient privacy and safety precautions, we do not allow friends or family members into the exam areas; however, should you come alone, our staff is trained to keep you at ease throughout the entire process.